grosser/airbrake-user_informer/Readme.md

-Show rails exception ids on error pages so users or support can track them down faster
+Show rails exception ids on error pages and headers, so users or support can track them down faster

 ![Example](assets/example.png?raw=true)